-When your customer is asking to make payments by Wire/ACH, instruct them to include your Department ID and Invoice number in the Wire/ACH reference/memo field.
+When your customer is asking to make payments by wire/ACH, instruct them to include your Department ID and Invoice number in the wire/ACH reference/memo field.
 See Wire – Incoming Department Wire/ACH Form for procedures on notifying Cash Management and requesting bank information.
-Use the memo field on the bottom of the form to request bank information.
+Use the memo field at the bottom of the form to request bank information.

 To initiate a refund back to the source who sent the receipt, use the Refunds of Receipts/Sales Credits form.
 Send the approved, signed form back to cash Management at Accounting Services, 21 N. Park St., Suite 6101, Madison, WI 53715-1218.

-To correct the coding on a prior deposit use the Receipt/Sales Credit Transfer Form and send to Cash Management, 21 N Park St., Suite 6101, Madison, WI 53715-1218.
+To correct the coding on a prior deposit, use the Receipt/Sales Credit Transfer Form and send it to Cash Management, 21 N Park St., Suite 6101, Madison, WI 53715-1218.

 Many departments have receipts and refunds because of the sale of goods and services, gifts, and grants.
 Cash receipts from a large variety of sources and for a wide range of purposes require that departments use proper accounting procedures.
 This chapter focuses on accounting procedures for cash receipts.
 Refer to the policy on revenue producing activities which includes instructions regarding revenue from non-University sponsored activities.